 Inge H. Schmidt (born 1952, Wiehe, Germany) lives and works in Berlin.
-She completed her MA in Art History and Germanics in 1977 at the University of Leipzig before undertaking a Painting and Graphic Arts Degree at the Art College Burg Giebichenstein in Halle, graduating in 1983.
-In 1984 she emigrated from East Germany to West Berlin and studied Painting at the College of Arts Berlin until 1988.
+She completed her MA in Art History and Germanics in 1977 at the University of Leipzig before undertaking a Painting and Graphic Arts Degree at the Burg Giebichenstein University of Art and Design in Halle, graduating in 1983.
+In 1984 she emigrated from East Germany to West Berlin and studied painting at the Berlin University of the Arts until 1988.

 Recent international solo exhibitions include Colours of Life, United Nations, New York, USA (2016); Colours of Life, Brothers of Fine Art Gallery, Marfa, USA (2016); Inspiration Desert, Bismarck Art Gallery, Marfa, USA (2015 ) and Colours of Life, Museum Center, Baku, Azerbaijan (2013).
 Solo and group exhibitions were held in Germany, USA, Azerbaijan, Poland, France, Mexico, Italy, Great Britain, South Korea and Georgia.
 Since 1994 she is a guest professor and lecturer at the National Academy of Fine Arts in Baku, Azerbaijan and at the HTK Academy Berlin, the University of the Arts Berlin, the University of Applied Sciences Potsdam and at Potsdam University.
 In 2012 she was granted an honorary doctorate at the State Academy of Fine Arts of Baku, Azerbaijan.